natemurthy/misc/oassg-orientdb/README.md

 Project folder for Oakland Advanced Scala Study Group: An examination of using the OrientDB Java Graph API in Scala.

 ### Topics:
-* Creating/reading records with OrientDB Graph APIe
+* Creating/reading records with OrientDB Graph API
   * Overloaded methods
   * Handling Java varargs in Scala
 * Looking at automatic resource management